ExpressionEngine/ExpressionEngine-User-Guide/source/modules/cookie_consent/index.rst

 	{clear_ee_cookies_link}

 A link to disallow cookies and clear existing ExpressionEngine cookies.
-Only cookies with the cookie prefix specified in your configuration will be cleared (by default, that prefix is 'exp_').
+Only cookies with the cookie prefix specified in your configuration will be cleared (by default, that prefix is **exp_**).

 cookies\_allowed
 ----------------